What is Vendor Financing?

 Vendor financing is common when traditional financial institutions are unwilling to lend a business significant amounts of money.
 This may be simply due to the fact that the business is relatively new and/or doesn’t have substantial established credit.
 A vendor of the business comes in to bridge the gap and create a business relationship with the customer.
-Often, these types of loans come with a higher rate of interest than those offered by banks.
+Often, these types of loans come with a higher rate of interest than that offered by banks.
 This compensates vendors for the higher risk of default.

 Companies often prefer vendor financing when purchasing essential goods that are available at the vendor’s warehouse.
 The practice allows them to obtain trade credit without the need to borrow from the bank or use their retained earnings.

 A vendor financing arrangement helps enhance the relationship between vendor and customer, as it results in mutual benefits.
 Also, by borrowing from sources other than a bank, the borrower preserves bank financing that may be used later for capital-intensive activity.

 Types of Vendor Financing

 Vendor financing takes two main forms: debt financing and equity financing.
 In debt vendor financing, the borrower receives the products or services at a sales price but with an agreed interest charge.
 The interest charge accrues as time progresses, and the borrower can either repay the loan or the debt is written off as a bad debt.
 When the latter happens, the borrower will be unable to enter into another debt vendor financing arrangement with the vendor.

 Alternatively, in equity vendor financing, the vendor provides the goods or services needed by the borrower in exchange for an agreed amount of the borrower’s stock.
 Since the vendor is paid in shares, the borrower does not need to make cash repayments.